pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/README.md

 ## Getting Started with Express

 Take a moment to look through [the documentation](https://expressjs.com).
 This documentation may be difficult to use if you are new to servers.
 You can utilize this documentation better as you gain more knowledge and experience.
 Instead, you can start by looking at the [quickstart guide available on npm](https://www.npmjs.com/package/express).
 You can read or code along.

 ### Project set up

 - Navigate to your Desktop or another convenient folder.
-- `git status to make sure you are not already in a `git` repository.
+- `git status` to ensure you are not already in a `git` repository.
 - `mkdir intro-to-express`
 - `cd intro-to-express`
 - `touch .gitignore`